Eligibility Criteria & How To Apply

 What if I am in recovery from a mental health disorder, an eating disorder, or other type of process disorder(s)?

-Although we applaud you and celebrate your recovery, we currently only award scholarships to individuals in recovery from addiction.
+Although we applaud you and celebrate your recovery, we currently only award scholarships to individuals in recovery from substance use disorder.
 Applicants with dual diagnosis are encouraged to apply.

 Why do I need references?

 By awarding scholarships, we are investing in people and their recovery.
-Since we do not have an interview process, we require that every applicant provides references to help us get a clear picture of their character and their recovery.
+Since we do not have a formal interview process, we require that every applicant provides references to help us get a clear picture of their character and their recovery.

 Do I need to share my recovery story?

 Yes, by accepting your scholarship award, you are also agreeing to share your recovery story.
 However, there are varying levels at which you can share your story.
 Our staff will work with you to identify your level of comfort and teach you how to tell your story in an empowering non-stigmatizing way (that does NOT violate 12-step traditions).
 Combatting the pervasive stigma surrounding addiction is an integral part of our mission.
 One of the most important and effective ways to do this is to share stories of recovery.